Upcoming website maintenance, Tuesday, July 2, 2024, 5 - 8 p.m. PDT

 • A copy of your co-op work permit (if applicable)

-A study permit is usually valid for the length of your program of studies, plus an extra 90 days.
-A study permit becomes invalid in two ways:
+A study permit is usually valid for the length of your program of studies, plus an additional 90 days.
+A study permit becomes invalid upon the occurrence of any of the following:

 • Based on the expiry date written on the study permit, OR

-• 90 days after written confirmation of program completion
+• 90 days after written confirmation of program completion, OR

 How to Apply for a Study Permit